gleberphant/CS50SQL_FinalProject/DESIGN.md

 - **PRIMARY KEY** uniquely identifies each record.
 - **FOREIGN KEY** establishes relationships between tables.
 - **DEFAULT** provides default values for certain fields.
+- **CHECK** constraints to verify values more than zero for time balance and reserved hours

 ### Relationships